Best Time to Visit Banff, Canada: When to Go & Weather Guide

 January

 Banff lives up to Canada’s cold winter stereotype in January.
-Average temperatures are at their lowest in January with average lows dropping down to a bone-chilling -16ºC and average daytime highs sitting at just -6ºC.
+Average temperatures are at their lowest in January, with average lows dropping down to a bone-chilling -16°C and average daytime highs sitting at just -6°C.

-In spite of the colder temperatures, visiting Banff in January isn’t all bad news.
-January is one of the driest months, and even with the shorter winter days, there’s plenty of sunshine to go around!
+In spite of the colder temperatures, visiting in January isn’t all bad news.
+January is one of the driest months in Banff.
+And even with the shorter winter days, there’s plenty of sunshine to go around.

 Winter

-January also approaches the apex of the ski season in Banff & the Canadian Rockies.
-Ski resorts like Mount Norquay, Sunshine Village, and Lake Louise Ski Resort are at their best both in terms of skiing & snowboarding conditions and liveliness.
+January also approaches the apex of the ski season in Banff and the Canadian Rockies.
+Ski resorts like Mount Norquay, Sunshine Village, and Lake Louise Ski Resort are at their peak both in terms of skiing & snowboarding conditions and liveliness.

 Layering up with a warm fleece jacket and an insulated ski jacket is a good idea to deal with the chilly mountain air.